 In comparison to the regulation in force reintegration custody may be applied not only 6 months before the date of the expected release, but also before 10 months or exceptionally before 1 year.
+(See 8. § of the act.)

 b.
 Notice form to begin treatment